 Diabetes Information for Parents

 Until recently, children got only Type 1 diabetes.
 With the spread of childhood obesity, a lot more children are also being diagnosed with Type 2 diabetes.
-Kids with either Type 1 or Type 2 can lead healthy, active lives.
-Communities, providers, and schools will work with parents to ensure their children can participate safely in any activities.
-The Department of Health has developed care plans and works with providers and School Nurse Teachers to ensure each child with diabetes has a school health care plan. more
+Kids with either Type 1 or Type 2 can lead healthy, active lives when communities, providers, and schools work with parents to ensure their children can participate safely in any activities.

 What You Should Do